Miboch/documents/learning-programming.md

 Let me illustrate with an example:

-Given the following problem _Write every number between 0 and 100 inclusive._ its solution in JavaScript would look as follows:
+Given the following problem _Write every number between 0 and 100 inclusive._ it's solution in JavaScript would look as follows:

 ```js
 for (let i = 0; i++; i <= 100) {